f2prateek/CMPUT-275-Project/README.md

 ### Deploy to heroku
-From the root of the project, run `git subtree push --prefix server heroku master`
+From the root of the project, run `git subtree push --prefix server heroku master` With my credentials, the app is accessible at https://vast-lowlands-8551.herokuapp.com

 ## Android Client